-Plantar fasciitis is a painful condition that affects the fascia—a thick band of tissue—on the sole of the foot.
-This condition is sometimes referred to as runner’s heel, painful sole syndrome, or neuritis.
-Veterans experiencing plantar fasciitis may be eligible for service-connected disability compensation if they can establish a link between their condition and military service.
+Plantar fasciitis is a painful condition that affects the fascia: a thick band of tissue on the sole of the foot.
+It is sometimes called runner’s heel, painful sole syndrome, or neuritis.

 How the VA Rates Plantar Fasciitis

-Under diagnostic code 5269, plantar fasciitis is assigned VA disability ratings of 10%, 20% and 30%, or the maximum 40% rating for loss of use of the foot.
+Under Diagnostic Code 5269, the VA assigns disability ratings of 10%, 20% and 30%, or the maximum 40% rating for loss of use of the foot.

 VA Ratings for Plantar Fasciitis

-• 40%: Reserved for veterans who have experienced loss of use of the foot due to plantar fasciitis.
+40%Reserved for veterans who have experienced the total loss of use of the foot.

-• 10%: Assigned for cases of plantar fasciitis which does not require surgery or non-surgical treatment, regardless of whether it’s unilateral or bilateral.
+10%Assigned for cases that do not require surgery or non-surgical treatment, regardless of whether the condition is unilateral (one foot) or bilateral.

 Can I Get 100% Disability with Plantar Fasciitis?

-TDIU, or Total Disability Individual Unemployability, allows veterans to receive compensation at the 100% disability rate if they are unable to maintain substantially gainful employment due to service-connected conditions.
+TDIU is available to veterans who are unable to maintain substantially gainful employment due to service-connected conditions.

-• If plantar fasciitis contributes significantly to a veteran’s inability to work, it can be included in the overall evaluation when combined with other service-connected disabilities.
+• Inability to Work: If plantar fasciitis contributes significantly to your inability to work, it can be included in the overall evaluation when combined with other service-connected disabilities.

 Making a Plantar Fasciitis VA Claim

-To qualify for VA disability benefits for plantar fasciitis, the Department of Veterans Affairs requires veterans to meet the following three criteria:
+To qualify for VA disability benefits for plantar fasciitis, the VA requires veterans to meet the following three criteria:

 1. Current Diagnosis: A diagnosis of plantar fasciitis from a podiatrist or primary care physician is essential.

-2. In-Service Event or Incident: Veterans must provide evidence of an event or injury during service that caused or contributed to their plantar fasciitis.
+2. In-Service Event or Incident: You need evidence of an event or injury during service that caused or contributed to their plantar fasciitis.

 3. Medical Nexus: This establishes a direct connection between the in-service event and the current diagnosis.